 Liability consequential loss covers loss from interruption or interference with your business following:

-Cover is for up to 12 months from the time of interruption or interference, up to an amount of $100,000.
+Cover is generally for up to 12 months from the time of interruption or interference.

 Talk to one of our brokers about a liability package that meets the needs of your business.